bobby1/terraform-Kubernetes-cluster-ansible/README.md

   ssh -o StrictHostKeyChecking=accept-new ubuntu@ec2-54-92-22-20.compute-1.amazonaws.com
   to automatically accept the ssh key

+In this example, the controller node and worker nodes are automatically populated into a file in the ansible directory, aws_k8s_hosts rather than the /etc/ansible/hosts file for easier management.

 * To install applications and files on the new instances, using Ansible.

-  **   add the server instances to the ansible host list at/etc/ansible/hosts.
+  ** Add the server instances to the ansible host list at/etc/ansible/hosts.
 The example ansible host files use application grouping to install software.
 The new instances should be under the awsTest test host groups.

-  ** go to the directory containing the Ansible playbook
+  ** Go to the directory containing the Ansible playbook

-     $ ansible-playbook playbook.yml
+     $ ansible-playbook -i aws_k8s_hosts site.yml

-     Ansible will output a log of the tasks.
-In the example playbook, Ansible copies an application and configuration files to all new instances, and runs the application to install some new software.

-  The application also creates a blank cookie as a local audit trail for the activity, and logs the event to syslog.

-  To check for the application results, ssh to the server instance.
-Change directory to /opt/csg_security_agent and inspect the date time of the agent_install_date file.
-This will be zero length file.

-  Alternatively, look in /var/log/syslog for an entry "ansible agent installation SUCCESSFUL" entry.
-Logging to a central remote syslog server allows for tracking of the ansible events and date for audit purposes.
+  Check the kubernetes cluster has been provisioned by sshing to the cluster controller and outputting the nodes
+    $ ssh ubuntu@<controller-ip or controller DNS public name>
+    $ kubectl get nodes

+        ubuntu@ip-172-31-21-90:~$ kubectl get nodes
+          NAME               STATUS   ROLES    AGE     VERSION
+          ip-172-31-21-90    Ready    master   2m38s   v1.18.3
+          ip-172-31-29-50    Ready    <none>   83s     v1.18.3
+          ip-172-31-47-250   Ready    <none>   83s     v1.18.3

+  Your Kubernetes cluster is ready to accept and deploy your container!

-If you no longer need the stack,  you can clean up the by using
+If you no longer need the stack,  you can clean up by returning to the iac/env/dev directory and destroy the stack.
-  $ terraform destroy -auto-approve
+  $ terraform destroy

 ## Roadmap